IceHe/lib/mac/setup-guide.md

 e.g. for me

-1. Synchronize the most of Git settings via the configuration files from the dotfiles above
+1. Synchronize the most of the settings via the configuration files

-    e.g.
+    e.g. from the dotfiles downloaded above

     - `~/.gitconfig.sample`
     - `~/.gitignore`
     - `~/.gitignore_global`
     - …

-1. Initilize the `.gitconfig` according to the sample file
+1. Initilize the global configuration file `.gitconfig`

+    e.g. according to the sample file `.gitconfig.sample` from the dotfiles downloaded above

     ```bash
     cp .gitconfig .gitconfig.sample